earlchew/pidsentry/README.md

 * The child process shall run in its own process group.
 * When the child process terminates, the pidsentry shall terminate and propagate the exit code of the child process.
 * When the pidsentry terminates, the pidsentry shall kill the process group of the child.
+* If configured, the pidsentry shall monitor its parent and terminate if it becomes orphaned.
 * If configured to maintain a pid file, the pidsentry shall create a pid file for the child process.
 * A pid file shall uniquely identify a process, even if that process has terminated.
 * The pidsentry shall optionally monitor stdout of the child process.